One way to make sure that the water in your aquarium is as clean and healthy as possible is to get a UV sterilizer.

 - The type of organism.
 All organisms are different and some require pretty high levels of UV light to kill them.
 Larger things like protozoa might not be affected by a standard UV light.
 Also, there are some bacteria and viruses that are more resistant to this kind of light than others.

 - Cleanliness of Water.
 Yes, a UV sterilizer is meant to help with this, but think about it: if the light can’t penetrate, it can’t work.
-Remember, UV sterilizers are not a first line of defense.
+Remember, UV sterilizers are not the first line of defense.
 Biological, mechanical, and chemical filtration should already be in place and working efficiently.
 When the water is clear, the UV sterilizer can really get to work.

 - Dwell time.
 The longer the water is exposed to the light, the more effective the treatment is.
 The flow of the water contributes to this.
 If you have a waterfall or if you place your UV sterilizer by the output of your filter, the water will move by faster.
 It’s better to place it somewhere where the water passes slowly without being stagnant.

-Can a UV Sterilizer Work in Any Tank?
+Can a UV Sterilizer Work in any Tank?

 Yes, but they’re more effective in smaller tanks of about 20 gallons or fewer.
 They work best in a tank with an effective filtration system in place and are most beneficial in tanks with a lot of fish or coral where bacteria and viruses can be passed through the water from one to another.